SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

 To understand what good coding practice is, it is important to understand what it is *not*:

 * Making sure your code run fast
-* Making sure that you use a specific coding paradigm (object orientated programming ect.)
+* Making sure that you use a specific coding paradigm (object orientated programming etc.)
 * Making sure to only use few dependencies

 Instead good coding practices really comes down to two topics: documentation and styling.